 Conditions that result in a heart murmur — aortic stenosis, aortic regurgitation, mitral regurgitation and hypertrophic cardiomyopathy are the most frequent and important — are often associated with turbulence in the bloodstream.
 The research of Joseph L. Blackshear, M.D., involves the study of von Willebrand factor, a clotting protein that is progressively defunctionalized by turbulent blood flow and leads to clinically disabling bleeding.

-In an ongoing study, Dr. Blackshear's research group has evaluated 67 patients with aortic stenosis, as well as 30 patients each with mitral regurgitation and hypertrophic cardiomyopathy.
-They've found a close correlation between the severity of the turbulence caused by the disease and the disruption of von Willebrand factor function.
+In an ongoing study, Dr. Blackshear's research group has evaluated patients with aortic stenosis, mitral regurgitation, hypertrophic cardiomyopathy and left ventricular assist devices; patients treated with MitraClip; and patients receiving dialysis.
+They've found a close correlation between the severity of the turbulence caused by these diseases and the disruption of von Willebrand factor function.

 Significance to patient care

-Classification of valvular heart disease may overlap moderate or severe designation in up to 40 percent of patients.
-Additionally, symptoms of valvular disease — shortness of breath, loss of consciousness and chest discomfort — may be present from the valvular condition, another condition or may be obscure if the patient is inactive.
+Classification of valvular heart disease may overlap moderate or severe designation in up to 40% of patients.
+Additionally, symptoms of valvular disease — shortness of breath, loss of consciousness and chest discomfort — may be present from the valvular condition or another condition or may be obscure if the patient is inactive.

 Similar difficulties are present in defining symptoms in hypertrophic cardiomyopathy.
 A blood test that is a reliable measure of severity could improve surgical decision-making and medical approaches to the prevention of disease progression.